 Lyndon Johnson (1908-73) was president of the United States from November 1963 to his retirement in January 1969.
-US involvement in Vietnam escalated significantly during Johnson’s presidency, which was marred by American failures and casualties in the Vietnam conflict.
+Under Johnson’s leadership, US involvement in Vietnam escalated significantly, culminating in direct military intervention.
+Johnson’s presidency, which began with grand plans for domestic social reform, was ultimately marred by American failures and casualties in Vietnam.

-Under Johnson’s predecessor, John F. Kennedy, the United States had gradually increased its involvement in Vietnam, though not the point of direct military action.
+Under Johnson’s predecessor, John F. Kennedy, the United States had gradually increased its involvement in Vietnam, though not the point of direct military intervention or the use of combat troops.
 Like Truman and Eisenhower before him, Kennedy’s goal had been to halt the southward march of communism in Asia.

 At his inauguration speech in January 1961, Kennedy promised the world that America would “pay any price, bear any burden, meet any hardship, support any friend… to assure the survival and success of liberty”.